FAQ for Tax Filing

 Anyone who tells you how to complete your tax return could face legal liability should they provide inaccurate information.
 Only authorized tax preparers are protected from possible liability if a tax form is not completed properly on behalf of an individual.
 HIO Advisors cannot directly assist you with preparing your tax return because they are not trained tax professionals or authorized tax preparers.

-Do not use the “Post-filing” or “ITIN Application” services in Sprintax.
+Do not use the “Post-filing” or “ITIN Application” services in Sprintax Returns.
 The Post-filing service only provides assistance in the case of an IRS audit.
 You can purchase this service later, if needed.
-For the ITIN application, you must use the HIO instructions and should not apply using Sprintax.
+For the ITIN application, you must use the HIO instructions and should not apply using Sprintax Returns.

-If you're having issues with Sprintax the best way to reach their support services is through the “Ask Stacy” functionality in the software.
-Click here to view a variety of Sprintax-supplied informational videos.
+If you're having issues with Sprintax Returns the best way to reach their support services is through the “Ask Stacy” functionality in the software.
+Click here to view a variety of Sprintax Returns-supplied informational videos.

 2024 Sessions for Harvard affiliates only: